aonnoy/wized-filter-pagination/README.md

 | `w-filter-pagination-current-variable` | _WIZED VARIABLE NAME_ | ✅           | Ensures pagination resets to **page 1** when a checkbox is selected/deselected.
 Must match the correct Wized variable for pagination.                                        |
 | `w-filter-request`                     | _WIZED REQUEST NAME_  | ✅           | Fires a Wized request to reload filtered content whenever a checkbox is toggled.                                                                                             |

-## Create Radio Select Filter and its attributes list {#create-radio-select-filter-and-its-attributes-list}
+## Create Radio Select Filter and its attributes list

 - This filter is ideal for allowing users to select only one option from a predefined set.
 - You can create multiple radio selects as needed.
 Ensure that attributes with unique values are distinct to prevent conflicts.